onyxyskamp/BigDataChallenge/README.md

 ---------------------------------OVERVIEW--------------------------------------

-#The following contents within this main directory include the packages,
-#libraries, dataset and the workflow that is used in this analysis.
-For the
+The following contents within this main directory include the packages, libraries, dataset and the workflow that is used in this analysis.

-#purpose of this analysis the scripts should be run in the folling order to gain
+The scripts should be run in the folling order to gain replicatory results:

-#replicatory results:
+    1. MainScript.R

-#    1. MainScript:(Data organization with the overview of the workflow used
-#                   in this project)
+    (Data organization with the overview of the workflow used in this project)

-#
+    2. Data.Cleaning.R

-#    2. DataCleaning: (How to clean the data that is used for these analyses)
+    (How to clean the data that is used for these analyses)

-#
-#
+    3. Analysis.Graphs.R

-#    3. DataAnalysis: WE NEED TO DESCRIBE THIS
+    WE NEED TO DESCRIBE THIS

 #------------------------------PACKAGE DOWNLOAD---------------------------------